 If you want a smooth and silky appearance, shave!
-This is the oldest trick in the book to youthful and good skin.
-Some people have negative attitudes towards shaving because of using wrong shavers or creams.
-It goes without saying that if you use the wrong shaver, you will have bumps on your face.
-You will end up regretting the whole experience.
+This is the oldest trick in the book to youthful and perfect skin.
+Some people have negative attitudes towards shaving because they use the wrong type of shaver or bad shaving cream.
+But if you found the perfect shaver for you, you need to clean it to keep it in optimal condition.

 What You Should Know

 Moreover, just because a particular shaver is popular, that does not mean that it will do a good job.
 If you are unsure about the kind of shaver to buy, consult an expert.
 Alternatively, visit a barber a couple of times to know the kind of shaver he/she uses.
 It is also crucial that you know what works for you.

 Don’t be one of those people who buy and use creams because they see their friends using them.
 Instead, take time to learn how your body responds to different products, and stick to those that work for you.

 Remember, shaving can be disastrous when done the wrong way.
 On the flip side, it is heavenly when done properly.
 Some people specialize in shaving and are trusted to do the right job.
 If you are not confident that you can pull it off, go to a professional and hone your skills.

 How to Clean your Razor in 11 Steps

 Now that we have established the importance of shaving properly let us delve into how to clean your shaving razor.
 Your shaver is bound to clog with hair, skin cells, and debris after getting used repeatedly without cleaning.

 Can you afford to neglect your shaver?
 Note, failure to clean your razor can result in injury or infection.
 More so, after shaving effects are severe if more than one person uses the razor.
 Users may get lazy when a razor is shared by many.
 Do you want to maintain cleanliness?
 Write a list of all the users and assign everyone a day to clean the razor.
 Below are the steps to help you clean your razor effectively.